top of page

 9ct rose gold has a more intense 'rose' look to it than its 18ct counterpart, which is a lighter colour.

 If you are choosing rose gold for a surprise engagement ring, I'd encourage you to be sure that the wearer really loves rose gold.
 Firstly, it is a very specific look that isn't necessarily to everyone's taste.
-Secondly, whilst rose gold is beautiful, it works better with some skin tones than others.
+Secondly, whilst rose gold is beautiful, it works better with some skin tones more than others.
+I highly recommend trying on both 9ct and 18ct rose gold to compare the two.

 Rose gold looks wonderful with pink gemstones, such as sapphires, pink diamonds and morganite.